Xilinx-CNS/ebpf_asm/README.md

 Note that code cannot appear on the same line as the label!
 This is something we probably ought to support, but currently don't.

+Labels appear as symbols in the output binary; by default labels in .text are local whereas those in .data or maps sections are global.
+Global labels in .text sections can be created with the [.globl directive](#.globl).

 ### Instructions